Gabatrix: The Shira Maneuver

 “How is the status of the sensor array?”
 Lifen asked.

-Shira’s attention was momentarily focused on the man that had entered.
+Shira’s attention was momentarily focused on the man who had entered.
 He had broken off and waved at Bertram.
-The concentration of the others was mainly focused on the woman with the parts.
+The others’ concentration was mainly focused on the woman with the parts.
 It was easily the most crucial thing in the room.
-She pretended to only give attention to the woman as everyone else was.
+She pretended to give attention only to the woman as everyone else was.

 “Do we need to stay here and conduct the repairs on the sensor system?”
 Lifen asked with some reluctance.

-The chief engineer was not fully decided yet.
-“I don’t know yet, Captain,” he replied to her.
+The chief engineer seemed unsure.
+“I don’t know yet, Captain,” he replied.
 “For a short trip like this, I probably wouldn’t worry so much about it.
 We need those parts if the repairs are going to take place.”

 “I’m not exactly in the mood to be here with Lozano breathing down our necks,” Lifen commented.

 “Doctor Lozano means well,” Shira answered calmly.
-“I can tell from his facial inflections that he is true to his work.
+“I can tell from his facial inflections that he’s true to his work.
 He wishes to see this shipment be completed.
 His attitude reflects that of a person who had to wait longer than expected for our arrival.
-The sooner that we leave, the sooner he will finally be able to calm down in turn.”
+The sooner that we leave, the sooner he’ll finally be able to calm down in turn.”

 The last sphere was loaded into the cargo container of the Jian Seng.
-The chief engineer waved at the woman to come forth as she gave a brief smile on her face.
-Manthan, Obasi, Whittaker, and Lifen were focused on the smiling woman, almost as if she was making the most significant delivery on Palora.
+The chief engineer waved at the woman to come forth, and she responded with a brief smile.
+Manthan, Obasi, Whittaker, and Lifen were focused on the smiling woman, almost as if she were making the most significant delivery on Palora.
 Shira, on the other hand, was studying the woman closely.
-She had similar facial complexions as the man and Doctor Lozano.
-She almost appeared to be Brazilian by her past nationality if she was on former Earth.
-Her long black wrapped-up hair and bronze complexion were apparent.
-On the other hand, the man who walked over to Bertram also had similar looks with short black hair but had a paler face.
-The Itrean woman made sure to keep her attention directed on the woman.
+She had a similar facial complexion to that of the man and Doctor Lozano.
+She almost appeared to be Brazilian by her past nationality if she were on former Earth.
+Her long, black, wrapped-up hair and bronze complexion were apparent.
+On the other hand, the man who walked over to Bertram also had similar looks with short black hair, but had a paler face.
+The Itrean woman made sure to keep her attention directed at the woman.

 “There it is,” Whittaker remarked as the woman happily planted the pipe-like device into his hands.